ZCW-Data2-2/FinalProject/README.md

 ## Local Usage

-Book recommender canDjangoX can be installed via Pip.
+Book recommender can be installed via Pip.
 To start, clone the repo to your local computer and change into the proper directory.

 ```
 $ python3 -m venv bookrec